by Andrea M. Darcy

 My family is secretly plotting to steal all my money and bring me down.

-My supervisor is always speaking in tricky ways with double meanings and little hints, all designed to make me feel inferior.
+And my supervisor is always speaking in tricky ways with double meanings and little hints, all designed to make me feel inferior.

-My neighbour wants to kill me, that’s why they left broken glass outside.
+I think that my neighbour wants to kill me, that’s why they left broken glass outside.

 My council has cameras set up to watch me.